gastonsimone/vim-dokumentary/README.md

 ### Man as documentation program

-When using "`man`" as the documentation program, Dokumentary understands section references.
+When using `man` as the documentation program, Dokumentary understands section references.
 For example, if the cursor is over

 ```